hemanth/functional-programming-jargon/readme.md

 ## Higher Order Functions (HOF)

-> A function for which both the input and the output are functions.
+> A function that receives a function as argument and call or return the passed function.

 ```js
 let greet = (name) => () => `Hello ${name}!`;